Immigration New Zealand’s response to the situation in Iran

 We are working closely with other government agencies, including the Ministry of Foreign Affairs and Trade (MFAT), to ensure we have a shared, all of government view of developments and are able to respond appropriately if circumstances change.

-We understand that flight cancellations, delays, and airspace disruptions in the region may affect people who already hold New Zealand visas.
+We understand that flight cancellations, delays, and airspace disruptions in the region may affect people who already have a New Zealand visa.
 For more information about your options, check our news centre.

 Middle East: advice for temporary visa holders in New Zealand affected by travel disruptions